PostHog/posthog.com/contents/handbook/people/onboarding.md

 ### Everyone

 *   [ ] Confirm which team this person will be in
-*   [ ] See if in-person onboarding is an option and book it (people should book their own travel but Eltje to ask them for availability)
+*   [ ] See if in-person onboarding is an option and book it (people should book their own travel but Coua to ask them for availability)
 *   [ ] Introduce new joiner to onboarding buddy

 ## Two weeks before they join